-What are the parts of the board, and how to measure them?
+What are the parts of the boat, and how to measure them?

 The boat’s overall measurements will define its equipment and vessel.
 To ultimately measure a boat, you must do it from part to part until the overall dimensions.
 Here are the essential components of the vessel that need to be measured and the tools required.

 - Rulers and Tape measure

 - Liner Measurement Tool

 - Angle Plate

 To get the boat’s overall length, you have to measure it from the tip of the front to the rear part of the vessel in a straight line.
 There should be no curves and bumps.
 If the boat has a low bow or front tip, you can add two more feet.

 The beam of the boat is the upper surface of the boat and consider the widest part.

 To measure the beam, you need to stand inside the boat and stretch the tape measure from the tip of the bow to its rare part.
 Then it would be best if you got its width by running the measuring tool from one side to the other.

 The draft of the boat is the length from the hull to the waterline.
 This is necessary to be able to maintain balance in the boat, consider the load that a ship can carry.